wongslawski/argparse4cpp/README.md

 # Get argument value
 Check whether a key is good enough to fetch arg value(s).
-If argument xxx is defined as optional and no default value is specified. `argparser.Good("xxx");` will return false.
+If argument xxx is defined as optional and no default value is specified. `argparser.Good("xxx")` will return false.
 ```
 bool is_good = argparser.Good("xxx");
 ```